Tarun Gupta

 mobile marketing

-As more and more people have started exploring and buying products via their smartphones, no mobile marketing strategy could ever complete without integrating mobile into it.
-Before setting tone for a rock-solid marketing strategy, get answers for some quick questions.
+As more and more people have started exploring and buying products via their smartphones, no mobile marketing strategy could ever be completed without integrating mobile into it.
+Before setting the tone for a rock-solid marketing strategy, get answers to some quick questions.
 The questions are basic wh-type but intriguing:

 • Who are your customers?